 Property Management Duties

-The following are some of duties and tasks that a professional property management company handles:
+The following are some of duties and tasks that professional property managers handle:

 1. Determining the Rent Amount